 The skin test results, often immediately available, may be affected by the recent use of antihistamines and other medications, dermatologic conditions, and age of the patient.
 The blood test is not affected by medication, and results are usually available in several days.

-The most common treatment recommendation is to have the child avoid the allergens causing the allergic sensitivity.
+The most common Pediatric Allergy Treatment recommendation is to have the child avoid the allergens causing the allergic sensitivity.
 The physician will work with caregivers to develop an avoidance strategy based on the nature of the allergen, exposure, and availability of avoidance measures.

 Cost and lifestyle are important factors to consider.
 For mild, seasonal allergies, avoidance could be the most effective course of action.
 If pet dander is the offender, consideration should be given to removing the pet from the child’s environment.

-Severe symptoms, multiple allergens, year-long exposure, and limited resources for environmental control may call for additional treatment measures.
+Severe symptoms, multiple allergens, year-long exposure, and limited resources for environmental control may call for additional Pediatric Allergy Treatments in Novi.
 Nasal saline irrigations, nasal steroid sprays, and non-sedating antihistamines are indicated for symptom control.
 Nasal steroids are the most effective in reducing nasal symptoms of allergic rhinitis.
 A short burst of oral steroids may be appropriate for some patients with severe symptoms or to gain control during acute attacks.

 If symptoms are severe and due to multiple allergens, the child is symptomatic more than six months in a year, and if all other measures fail, then immunotherapy (IT) (or desensitization) may be suggested.
 IT is delivered by injections of the allergen in doses that are increased incrementally to a maximum that is tolerated without a reaction.
 Maintenance injections can be delivered at increasing intervals starting from weekly to bi-weekly to monthly injections for up to three to five years.
 Children with pollen sensitivities benefit most from this treatment.
 IT is also effective in reducing the onset of pollen-induced asthma.